BiocPy/GenomicRanges/docs/tutorial.md

 ## Access any column

-Aside from the default getters, `column` methods provides a way to quicky access any column in the object.
+Aside from the default getters, `column` methods provides a way to quickly access any column in the object.

 ```python
 gr.column("seqnames")